352-001 · Question #705

 MPLS TE FRR uses next-next-hop (NNHOP) backup tunnels to protect against both link failures and node failures within the 50ms failover window required to match SONET/SDH resiliency.
 Next-hop tunnels alone only address link failures and cannot protect when the adjacent router itself fails.

-- A. A next-hop (NHOP) backup tunnel terminates at the next router and only protects against link failures between the PLR and that router, providing no protection if the next-hop node itself fails.
+A next-hop (NHOP) backup tunnel terminates at the next router and only protects against link failures between the PLR and that router, providing no protection if the next-hop node itself fails.

-- B. 'TE backup tunnel' is a generic descriptive term and not a specific MPLS TE FRR tunnel classification - the actual types are defined by where they terminate: next-hop (NHOP) or next-next-hop (NNHOP).
+'TE backup tunnel' is a generic descriptive term and not a specific MPLS TE FRR tunnel classification - the actual types are defined by where they terminate: next-hop (NHOP) or next-next-hop (NNHOP).

-- C. 'FRR backup tunnel' is not a recognized MPLS TE tunnel type designation - it is informal shorthand that does not specify whether link-only or node-plus-link protection is provided.
+'FRR backup tunnel' is not a recognized MPLS TE tunnel type designation - it is informal shorthand that does not specify whether link-only or node-plus-link protection is provided.

-Concept tested.
-MPLS TE FRR next-next-hop tunnel node protection
+Concept tested: MPLS TE FRR next-next-hop tunnel node protection

 Community Discussion